 Key Highlights

-- Deciding between fast cash sales and traditional listings requires balancing speed and maximizing profit.
+- Posting consistently or making quick cash sales requires balancing speed and profit.

 Understanding the Hoarder House Market in Oregon